mmirko/fdmenu/README.md

 dmenu - dynamic menu - with probabilistic selection
 ====================

 dmenu is an efficient dynamic menu for X. This is a fork of the original dmenu with the addition of probabilistic selection.
-This means that the selection of the item is based on the probability of the item being selected.
+This means that the selection of the item is based on the probability of the written text is the same as one of the items in the list.

 Requirements
 ------------

 In order to build dmenu you need the Xlib header files.

 Installation
 ------------

 Edit config.mk to match your local setup (dmenu is installed into the /usr/local namespace by default).